venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/glossary6.md

  **Extensible Markup Language (XML)**
  A specification developed by the World Wide Web Consortium (W3C) that enables designers to create customized tags beyond the capabilities of standard HTML.
 While HTML uses only predefined tags to describe elements within the page, XML enables tags to be defined by the developer of the page.
 Tags for virtually any data item, such as a product or an amount due, can be used for specific applications.
 This enables Web pages to function as database records.

- **Extensible Stylesheet Language (XSL)**
+ <strong>Extensible Stylesheet Language (XSL)</strong>
  A style sheet format for Extensible Markup Language (XML) documents.
-XSL is used to define the display of XML in the same way that cascading style sheets (CSS) are used to define the display of Hypertext Markup Language (HTML). [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] uses XSL as the translation language between two specifications.
+XSL is used to define the display of XML in the same way that cascading style sheets (CSS) are used to define the display of Hypertext Markup Language (HTML). [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] uses XSL as the translation language between two specifications.

 ## F
  **FIN**